Tristan971/Lyrebird/README.md

                 - [ ] Direct video embedding
             - [ ] Why is it not easy to do ?
                 - [ ] Youtube video embedding
+    - Loading features :
-    - [x] Seek older tweets on scrolling to end of displayed ones
+        - [x] Seeking older tweets by-demand (scroll or button)
-    - [ ] Seek newer tweets all the time
+        - [x] Seek newer tweets all the time using streaming API
-        - [ ] Scheduled refresh
-        - [ ] Streaming API

 - [ ] Tweeting
     - [x] Support text